unixpickle/Benchmarks/array-reverse/README.md

 For the tests up to and including *C (-O0)* I used the full 100,000 iterations.
 For Swift, I did 10,000 iterations and scaled up by a factor of 10.
 For Ruby and both Pythons, I used 500 iterations and scaled up by 200.

-I noticed that PHP does not appear to perform the array reverse method in O(1) time.
+I do not include PHP here because I discovered that PHP's array does not appear to operate in O(1) time like in other languages.
+See my [note](php/note.md)

 # Results with builtins